 In Forex trading, a small deposit can control a much larger total contract value.
 Leverage gives the trader the ability to make nice profits and at the same time, keep risk capital to a minimum.

 In Forex, investors use leverage to profit from the exchange rate fluctuations between two countries.
-The leverage achievable in the Forex market is one of the highest that investors can obtain.
-Leverage is a loan that is provided to an investor by the broker that is handling his Forex account
+The leverage achievable in the Forex market is among the highest investors can obtain.
+Leverage is a loan provided to an investor by the broker handling his Forex account.

 This enables a trader to buy/sell a regular trading lot size of 100 000 units, where the pip value is $10, and a 100 pips movement would mean a $1000 profit or loss.